tsertkov/m9-generator/README.md

 ### Front-matter

 Metalsmith is parsing front-matter headers in template files using `---` as delimiter.
-Front-matter content is yaml structure.
+Front-matter content must be in TOML format.
 It is used to control metalsmith plugins and overwrite data context variables.

 ### Data context